Attapeu province

 Attapeu (ອັດຕະປື, /lo/) is a province of Laos in the southeast of the country.
-It has five districts: Phouvong, Sanamxay, Sanxay, Saysetha and Samakkixay, covering an area of 10320 km2 with a population of 127,285.
+It has five districts: Phouvong, Sanamxay, Sanxay, Saysetha and Samakkixay, covering an area of 10320 km2 with an estimated population of 159,885 in 2020.
 The provincial capital is Attapeu.

 Following national liberation, the province became known as the "land of heroism".
 The province has a national park, Xe Pian National Park, and a national biodiversity conservation area, Dong Ampham National Biodiversity Conservation Area.

 Geography

+Tree-cover loss year in Attapeu, 2001-2024, from the Global Forest Change dataset.

 Attapeu province covers an area of 10320 km2.
 It borders Sekong province to the north, Vietnam (Kom Tum) to the east, Virachey National Park of Cambodia (Ratanakiri and Stung Treng) to the south, and Champasak province to the west.
 Settlements in the province include Attapeu, Ban Nonghin, Ban Xoutouat, Ban Nong Songhong, Ban Renthuk, Ban Phiahom, Ban Choim, Ban Pakha, Ban Onglouang, Ban Het, Muang May, Ban kong Han, Ban Xakhe, and Ban Dakkrong.

 The landscape of the province consists of thick forest, rivers and streams and plains areas in the backdrop of mountains such as Phou Saphong and Phou Luang.

 The principal rivers are the Xe Kong, Xe Kaman, and the Xe Xou River and the province is “difficult to traverse” in the rainy season.
 The province has waterfalls of note.
 These include the 23 m high, 120 m wide Tad Saephe Waterfall in Xepaine Forest, the 10 m high, 30 m wide Tad Samongphak Waterfall between Houay Samong and Xepaine River, Tad Phok Waterfall, and Tad Phaphong Waterfall, running from Xe Xou River.
 During the American War in Vietnam, parts of the Ho Chi Minh Trail passed through the province.
 The main roads are Route 13, and Route 11.